Pulok000/Mario-Game-Development/README.md

-# Mario-Game-Development
-A GUI mario game which was developed using own logic and knowledge of opengl

 <h1 align="center">Mario-Game-Development</h1>

 <p align="center">
     <a href="https://pulokahmed.herokuapp.com/" target="_blank"> https://pulokahmed.herokuapp.com/</a>
 </p>

+A GUI mario game which was developed using own logic and knowledge of opengl.

 This was my first web app project which was completed back in January 2019.
 I was learning the Django framework and created a simple portfolio site.
 The main focus was to